shivi-ai/examples/examples/1.vehicles/1.vehicle-list/README.md

 # Query the vehicle list

-To start routing a vehicle and consumption model is required.
-Learn how to provide a list of vehicles to be able to select the right consumption model.
+Routing a vehicle requires a consumption model.
+Learn how to render a list of vehicles to be able to select the right consumption model.

 ## Requirements